 "Which is green?
 Broccoli or cauliflower?"
 "Broccoli."
 "Correct."
 For those who don't understand, Takano is about to shoot Satoko but will spare her if she gets this question correct.
 Why this question?
 Satoko is said to be a bit color blind so she can't tell the difference between the vegetables.
 However, even if she did make the right choice, Takano still kills her.

-To make this a bit sympathetic to Takano, even if she DID spare Satoko she IS infected with the Hinamizawa Syndrome.
+To make this a bit sympathetic to Takano, even if she did spare Satoko the girl is infected with the Hinamizawa Syndrome.
 Satoko already lost all her friends and would be subjected under heavy experimentation.
 Even if she escapes that her insanity would leave her all alone and eventually drive her to suicide.
 Takano simply chose the lesser of the two evils; ease Satoko's eventual suffering by Mercy Killing her.

-For some reason, the ending song of the first season (Why, or Why Not?) always makes me feel sentimental and depressed, especially when I realized that the lyrics sounded like they were describing Hinamizawa Syndrome.
+The ending song of the first season (Why, or Why Not?).
+The lyrics sound like they're describing Hinamizawa Syndrome.
 "The sound of footsteps became louder every day, then I realized the fact that there was no time."
 There's also this heart-wrenching part: